Gorresio/easyAES256/README.md

 Copy of Zero Clause BSD license is present into source file.

-If you notice any violations by myself or by third parties, please contact me.

 The use of easyAES256 is at your own risk: read the license.

-Stefano Gorresio

-Email: stefano.gorresio@gmail.com